Just be sure to practice enthusiastic consent

 The ambience: This spot is equal parts prettiness and convenience.
 Take the discreet set of stairs next to Siang Cho Keong Temple and enjoy a postage-stamp sized city park with winding paths and ample benches.

-Great for when: You're on a mid-week CBD date; you’ve just had drinks at Spiffy Dapper, or dinner at Meat Smith or one of the many restaurants and bars in the area.
+Great for when: You're on a mid-week CBD date; you’ve just had drinks at Native, or dinner at Kimme or one of the many other restaurants and bars in the area.
+PS.
+Cafe is the fail-safe choice, of course.

 Watch out for: Hordes of drunk dude bros, though you can usually hear them coming from a mile away.

-The ambience: There are make-out spots aplenty at this sprawling, leafy arts enclave, but the second floor of the magnificent, colonial-era main building is great late at night, when the galleries on the second floor have closed.
+The ambience: There are make-out spots aplenty at the sprawling, leafy arts enclave that is Gillman Barracks.
+But the second floor of the magnificent, colonial-era main building is great late at night, when the galleries on the second floor have closed.
 Climb up, lean against the balcony railing, all framed by pretty arches, and make your move.

-Great for when: You’re done with dinner at Naked Finn, a bit of dancing and barbecue at Art After Dark, or Red Baron has just closed for the night
+Great for when: You’re done with dinner at Naked Finn, a bit of dancing and barbecue at Art After Dark, or after a couple of unique tipples at Hopscotch.

 Watch out for: Mosquitos, and other people who’ve had the same idea.